What is Dual Enrollment?

 Dual Enrollment vs. Concurrent Enrollment

-Dual Enrollment refers to college classes offered at a public high school campus within our District, as part of a College and Career Access Pathway (CCAP) partnership agreement.
-It is intended for their students to earn both high school and college credit completely free of charge!
-Dual enrollment offers structured pathways, effective instruction, and guided student support in enrollment, Palomar resources, and academic counseling.
+Dual Enrollment involves college courses offered directly at participating public high schools, taught by Palomar instructors.
+These courses are part of a College and Career Access Pathway (CCAP) partnership and allow students to earn both high school and college credits at no cost.
+This program includes structured pathways, effective instruction, and comprehensive student support, including academic counseling and access to Palomar resources.

 Intentional Pathways